everythingeverywhere/lab-spring-gateway/workshop/content/exercises/02-simple-route.md

-// Creating space for future steps
+        // Creating space for next step
                 .build();
         }

-// Creating space for next step
 ```

 Your file should look like bellow (click to expand)